Sin and Iniquity Block Our Healing

 The idea that the root issues behind most diseases are a sin issue can be a hard pill to swallow.
 The idea of iniquity and the curse of our generations being passed down to us may seem harder yet to swallow.
 In fact, many people who are suffering from disease stumble when this information is presented to them.
-It may seem harsh or unfeeling.
+It may seem harsh.
 Yet, the revelation and the understanding of the depths of this information may just hold the keys to their freedom and deliverance.
+It is important to understand why sin and iniquity block our healing so that we can acknowledge it and overcome it with the grace of God.

 Perhaps our first glitch comes from trying to relate our understanding of God’s grace and mercy to the idea of there being consequences for our sins.
 These questions and holdups cannot be pushed under the rug.
-They need to be brought forward and realized in their proper context so that a person can be led to a deeper level of understanding of who God is, how He thinks and, also, how the enemy can still operate in our lives even after we’ve been saved.
+They need to be brought forward and realized in their proper context so that a person can be led to a deeper level of understanding of who God is, and how He thinks.
+We also need to understand how the enemy can still operate in our lives even after we’ve been saved.

 It’s important that we make an effort to see things that we don’t understand from God’s point of view rather than trying to lean on our own understanding.
 It can be so easy to fall into accusation or offense when faced with information that we don’t entirely understand.